 Copy-Item ..\StylesAndScriptsModule\SpotStyles.css . -Force

-$spWeb = Get-SPWeb -Identity
+$spWeb = Get-SPWeb -Identity http://vm01/sites/spot/

 $spFolder = $spWeb.GetFolder("Style Library")